NCI Managing Chemotherapy Side Effects / Nausea and Vomiting

 For the prevention and treatment of hyperuricemia in patients with leukemia, lymphoma, or solid tumors who are receiving anti-cancer therapy expected to result in tumor lysis and subsequent elevation of plasma uric acid.

 NOTE: The FDA has designated rasburicase as an orphan drug for the treatment of malignancy-associated or chemotherapy-induced hyperuricemia.
-Weight-based dosing for the initial management of plasma uric acid levels.

 Intravenous dosage